MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 ```

-Because the variant calling takes quite some time, you can copy the original unfiltered, clean files to your working directory to explore the different files and play with filtering:
+Because the variant calling could take some time, you can copy the premade unfiltered clean files to your working directory to explore the different files and play with filtering:
 ```bash
 cp ~/Share/WGS_bam/snps_bcftools/capelin_wgs_*.vcf ~/wgr/snps_bcftools/.

 ```
 >What is the proportion of SNPs surviving filters?
 How many are left?
 According to your dataset and needs, you may want to change or tweak these filters.

-Finally, prepare the data for downstream analyses by recoding the genotypes in [012 format](https://vcftools.github.io/man_0112a.html) with:
+Finally, prepare the data for downstream analyses by recoding the genotypes in [012 format](https://vcftools.github.io/man_0112a.html):
 ```bash
 vcftools --vcf capelin_wgs_filtered.vcf --012 --out capelin_wgs_filtered

 ```

-**IMPORTANT: Do not use the output files from today during the rest of the course.
-We will use other inputs.**
+**IMPORTANT: As the files used today were generated to be small for quicker analysis, we will use different ones for the rest of the course.**